-QUIZZES: Every other week there will be a brief ten-question quiz worth 20 points that is over the material covered in class since the previous quiz and is designed to check your reading of the text.
+QUIZZES: Weeks 2, 4, 6, 8, and 10 on Moodle there will be a brief ten-question quiz worth 20 points that is over the material covered in class since the previous quiz and is designed to check your reading of the text.
 The questions will be multiple choice, you will have 30 minutes to complete the quiz, and you may use your book or notes.
-These quizzes are due before midnight on the Sunday of weeks 1, 3, 5, 7, and 9.
+These quizzes are due before midnight on the Sunday of weeks 2, 4, 6, 8.
 All due dates are listed on the course calendar for the term, which means late quizzes will not be accepted.
 Be sure to give yourself enough time to complete each quiz.

-FILM GROUP PRESENTATION: During week 7 of the term you will be assigned the Film Group Presentation.
+FILM ANALYSIS PRESENTATION: During week 7 of the term you will be assigned the Film Analysis Presentation.
 Throughout the term we watch clips from TV shows and films that demonstrate examples of course concepts.
-The group presentation will require you to work in a group of students, select a chapter from the text, a film from a designated list, watch the film, and identify the concepts from the chosen chapter used in the chosen film.
-As a group you will present this information the last week of the term.
+The presentation will require you to select a film from a designated list and identify/explain examples of course concepts presented in the film chosen.
+You will then present this information the last week of the term.
 More information and specific assignment requirements will be handed out during week 7.

 DEADLINES: Assignments that are due in class, are due in the first 10 minutes of the class period.
 After that time assignment are late and are not accepted.
-Assignments due outside of class are due on Sundays by 11:59PM.
+Assignments due outside of class are due on Sundays by 11:59PM unless otherwise stated.
 If you miss a deadline, it is NOT acceptable to simply email me an assignment.

-24 HOUR POLICY: Once graded work is handed back, you must wait 24 hours before asking questions, with the exception of deciphering hand writing.
+24 HOUR POLICY: Once graded work is handed back, you must wait 24 hours before asking questions about the grade you earned.
 I take the time to write comments on all graded work, so please take the time to read through those comments before asking questions as many times the questions that arise are answered there.